-"ANSI A300 standards" means the most current version of the American National Standard for Tree Care Operations-Tree, Shrub and Other Woody Plant Maintenance-Standard Practices.

-"Arborist report" means a report prepared by a qualified arborist that may include, as determined by the director, information concerning the location of, condition of, and potential impacts of proposed development on one or more city street trees or private protected trees.

-"City street tree" means any tree the trunk of which, when measured 4.5 feet above ground, is partially or completely located within a public right-of-way, including any street, road, sidewalk, park strip, mow strip, or alley.
+- "ANSI A300 standards" means the most current version of the American National Standard for Tree Care Operations-Tree, Shrub and Other Woody Plant Maintenance-Standard Practices. - "Arborist report" means a report prepared by a qualified arborist that may include, as determined by the director, information concerning the location of, condition of, and potential impacts of proposed development on one or more city trees or private protected trees. - "City tree" means any tree the trunk of which, when measured 4.5 feet above ground, is partially or completely located in a city park, on real property the city owns in fee, or on a public right-of-way, including any street, road, sidewalk, park strip, mow strip, or alley. - "Day" means calendar day. - "Diameter at standard height" or "DSH," means the diameter of a tree measured at 4.5 feet above natural grade, except as specified below.
+The diameter shall be calculated by using the following formula: diameter = circumference/3.14. - A. For a tree that branches at or below 4.5 feet, DSH means the diameter at the narrowest point between the grade and the branching point. - B. For a tree with a common root system that branches at the ground, DSH means the sum of the diameter of the largest trunk and one-half the cumulative diameter of the remaining trunks at 4.5 feet above natural grade. - "Director" means the following: - A. for city trees located in city parks, the director of the department of parks or the director's designee; and